OSGConnect/connectbook/generate-add-sshkey.md

 4. Click on "Add a New Key"

-5. Give the key a name, select "SSH Public Key", and copy/paste the public key into the text box
+5. Give the key a name, select "SSH Public Key", and copy/paste the public key into the text box.
+The expected key is a single line, with three fields looking something like `ssh-rsa ASSFFSAF... user@host`.
+On Linux/Mac, it is the content of `~/.ssh/id_rsa.pub` and on Windows, it is the content from step 7 above.

 6. Click "Add Key"